deyran/mobile-maui-training/Layouts/StackLayout/StackLayout.md

-# Layouts - StackLayout
+# Layouts - StackLayout, VerticalStackLayout, HorizontalStackLayout

-StackLayout is a layout container that allows arrange child views is a linear manner.
-There are two ways that StackLout allows to stack: horizontally or vertically
+StackLayout is a layout container that allows arrange child views in a linear manner.
+There are two ways that StackLout allows to stack: vertically or horizontally.

-# Horizontal
+# Vertical

-The horizontal orientation is set as default, as can seen in the code below:
+The vertical orientation is set as default, as can seen in the code below:

 ```
 <StackLayout>